LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Geometric representation theorem

-Recall that a {\it cyclic} arrangement of pseudolines is a simple arrangement of pseudolines with the property that the maximal size of its two-cells is its number of pseudolines.
-Figure~\ref{cyclic} shows cyclic arrangements of three, four, five and six pseudolines with their two-cells of maximal size marked with little black bullets (red in pdf color).
+Recall that a {\it cyclic} arrangement of pseudolines is a simple arrangement of pseudolines with the property that the maximum of its two-cell sizes is its number of pseudolines.
+The simple arrangements of size at most $5$ are cyclic.
+Fig.~\ref{cyclic} shows cyclic arrangements of three, four, five and six pseudolines.

-The isomorphism class of a cyclic arrangement of pseudolines depends only of its number of pseudolines; in particular the number of two-cells of maximal size is 4, 3 or 1 depending on whether the size of the arrangement is 3, 4, or larger than 4.
-Such a two-cell will be called a central cell of the arrangement.
-We isolate a simple lemma that will be repeatedly used in the sequel. \begin{lemma} Let $L$ be a cyclic arrangement of pseudolines, let $\nabla$ be a central cell of $L$ and let $A$ be a vertex of $\nabla$ that is an intersection of the pseudolines $x$ and $y$ of $L$.
-Let $z$ be a pseudoline such that (1) $z$ is tangent to $\nabla$ at $A$ and (2) the family $ L ' = L \setminus \{x,y\} \cup z$ is a simple arrangement of pseudolines.
-Then (1) $L'$ is cyclic and (2) $\nabla$ is contained in a central two-cell $\nabla'$ of $L'$. \end{lemma}
+The isomorphism class of a cyclic arrangement of pseudolines depends only of its number of pseudolines; in particular the number of two-cells realizing the maximum of their sizes is $2$, $4$, $3$ or $1$ depending on whether the number of pseudolines of the arrangement is $2$, $3$, $4$, or larger than $4$.
+A two-cell realizing the maximum of the two-cell sizes of a cyclic arrangement of pseudolines is called a {\it central cell} of the arrangement.
+We isolate a simple lemma that will be repeatedly used in the sequel. \begin{lemma} Let $L$ be a cyclic arrangement of $n\geq 3$ pseudolines, let $\nabla$ be a central cell of $L$ and let $L_1,L_2,\ldots,L_n$ be the circular list of pseudolines of $L$ encountered when walking along the boundary of $\nabla$.
+Let $K$ be a pseudoline such that (1) $K$ is tangent to $\nabla$ at the intersection point of $L_1$ and $L_2$ and (2) the family $ L ' = L \setminus \{L_1,L_2\} \cup \{K\}$ is an arrangement of pseudolines.
+Then (1) $L'$ is cyclic and (2) $\nabla$ is contained in a central cell $\nabla'$ of $L'$ such that walking along the boundary of $\nabla'$ we encounter the pseudolines of $L'$ in the circular order $K,L_3,L_4,\ldots,L_n$. \end{lemma}